• Skip to primary navigation

 Many promises …

+Subsequent workers’ compensation legislative amendments reduced protection from inflation for partially-disabled workers.
 Despite the 2003 election promises of the Liberal leader, and recommendations of Harry Arthurs’ “Funding Fairness” report (p.
-102, there have been ad hoc adjustments but no real move to full cost-of-living adjustment until the Budget Measures Act of 2015 (Bill 144, Schedule 23).
-This Act amended the Workplace Safety and Insurance Act so that, beginning in 2018, benefits are adjusted annually on January 1st for cost-of-living increases based on the federal Consumer Price Index.
+102), there were only ad hoc adjustments but no real move to full cost-of-living adjustment until the Budget Measures Act of 2015 (Bill 144, Schedule 23) which amended the Workplace Safety and Insurance Act (s.49(1)) so that benefits should be adjusted annually on January 1st:

 More resources and links